PYPO COVID-19 Heath and Safety Plan

 Personal Protective Equipment

-- Wind and brass players will rehearse in a dedicated space and may only remove masks when playing.
+- Wind and brass players will only remove masks when playing.

 - Any updates on PYPO’s COVID-19 plan will be posted on the website and emailed to families.